Frequently Asked Questions

 How is your program structured?

-Each pharmacy resident has the opportunity to complete ten different one-month rotations, July is devoted to orientation, and December is reserved for working toward completion of residency projects.
-Required PGY1 Pharmacy rotations include: ambulatory care, critical care, internal medicine, medication use policy, pharmacy management, and pharmacy operations.
-Ambulatory care may be taken longitudinally, allowing for completion of an additional one-month rotation, if desired.
+Required PGY1 Pharmacy learning experiences include: orientation, ambulatory care, critical care, internal medicine, medication use policy, pharmacy practice management and research (December), Ambulatory care may be taken longitudinally, allowing for completion of an additional one-month rotation, if desired.
 Our PGY1 Community-based Pharmacy, PGY1 Managed Care Program with Blue Cross/Blue Shield of Michigan, PGY1 Managed Care Program with University of Michigan Prescription Drug Plan, PGY1/2 Health-System Pharmacy Administration, PGY1/2 Investigational Drug Services/Research Pharmacy and each PGY2 specialty residency program have specific rotation requirements.
-Applicants are encouraged to visit our website for a more comprehensive list of available rotations.
+Applicants are encouraged to visit program specific websites for a more comprehensive list of available learning experiences.

 How many residents do you accept?